OpenCyphal-Garage/libcyphal/docs/design/readme.md

 ### Design principles

-Exceptions are not leveraged by the library itself but it is designed to be exception-aware, allowing its integration into applications that do make use of exception handling.
+Exceptions are not leveraged by the library itself, but it is designed to be exception-aware, allowing its integration into applications that make use of exception handling.

 Runtime type identification is not required but allowed as an optional feature to facilitate dynamic linking when used in a high-level operating system; more on this later.

 Usage of the heap is reduced to the bare minimum and is done strictly via polymorphic memory resources without any reliance on the global heap.
 Most allocations are done once during initialization; with the exceptions listed below, the library will not perform further allocations at runtime unless the application needs to change its port configuration (i.e., subscriptions/publications/RPC) dynamically at runtime, which is rarely seen in embedded real-time systems.
 The exceptions to the no-memory-allocation policy are as follows:

 - Transport-layer queues and memory reassembly buffers allocated at runtime by the lizards.
-The memory usage patterns and limits of the lizards are very well formalized in the documentation; further, certain lizards allow replacement of heap allocators with block pool allocators.
+The memory usage patterns and limits of the lizards are very well formalized in the documentation; further, certain lizards allow the replacement of heap allocators with block pool allocators.

 Type erasure is used throughout to reduce coupling and uphold encapsulation.
 In some cases, heap allocation that is often associated with type erasure is avoided with the help of small-object-optimized containers that provide an internal arena to store the type-erased object within.
 More on this below.